Hodge cohomology of iterated fibred cusp metrics on Witt spaces: Abstract

 \section{Abstract}

-On a Witt space, we identify the $L^2$ cohomology of iterated fibred cusp metrics with the middle perversity intersection cohomology of the corresponding stratified space.
+On a smoothly stratified space, we identify intersection cohomology of any given perversity with an associated weighted $L^2$ cohomology for iterated fibred cusp metrics on the smooth stratum.

 The Hodge theorem for smooth compact manifolds establishes an important link between two analytic invariants of a manifold, the vector space of ($L^2$) harmonic forms over the manifold and the ($L^2$) cohomology, and a topological invariant of the manifold, the cohomology with real coefficients, calculated using cellular, simplicial or smooth deRham theory.
-In the 1980's Cheeger, together with Goresky and MacPherson \cite{C1980}, \cite{CGM1982}, discovered that this important link extends to a subset of pseudomanifolds called Witt spaces, where the relationship is between $L^2$ cohomology with respect to an (incomplete) iterated conical metric and the (unique) middle perversity intersection cohomology, again with real coefficients.
-Several subsequent papers by various authors have further explored the links between intersection cohomology, and especially the middle perversity intersection cohomology when it is unique, and both $L^2$ harmonic forms and $L^2$ cohomology of noncompact or incomplete manifolds.
+In the 1980's Cheeger, together with Goresky and MacPherson \cite{C1980}, \cite{CGM1982}, discovered that this important link extends to a subset of pseudomanifolds called Witt spaces, where the relationship is between $L^2$ cohomology with respect to an (incomplete) iterated conical metric and the (unique) middle perversity intersection cohomology, again with real coefficients, see also \cite{Nagase1987}, \cite{BHS1992} and \cite{ALMP2011}.